 In each case I shift my attention from one mental scenario continuing, only to allow another mental scenario to begin unfolding.
 Therefore, both positive and negative senses of time (good and bad feelings about yesterday/tomorrow) are always rearranging my current state of mind, due to compensation issues cycling through various spaces trying to find that sweet place called home (aka homeostasis).

-In life, I aim to avoid the heaviness of time or negative time by floating in something lighter, but only until the contrast drags me back, essentially forcing me to watch the God-forsaken clock in my mind and hearing each banging tick of the hand.
-Being ‘for’ time in this sense means that I’ll take as of it much as I can as I’m comfortably operating within a desired movement of my thoughts.
-While being ‘against’ time means that I would try to escape it and the movement which it represents.
+In life, I aim to avoid the heaviness that Time brings to the table by floating off on something much lighter, Positive Time.
+But only until the contrast drags my attention back, essentially forcing me to look at the clock in my mind noticing each minute passing by.
+Being ‘all for’ Time means that I’ll take as much of the space I’m experiencing as I can since I’m comfortably operating within a desired movement of my thoughts.
+Alternatively, being ‘totally against’ Time means that I would try to escape the current space and the movement which it represents.

-Fragments in Space & Time
+My Fragments Existing in Space & Time

 Fragments in Space:

 Whether in technology, demography, geography or psychology, fragments are all the same.
 They are pieces of things─spaces and aspects that all have their own distinction or function.
 Fragmentation in the psych world divides my character and behaviour, which then organises the various relationships in my life into groups, causing me to act differently according to each set.

 And it is for this reason I live my life as a mental Gypsy if you will, continually crossing state lines, never actually settling at a place to call home.
 Not only that, but the more energy I put into holding, controlling, and rearranging the different states and spaces within my life is the more fragmented my life becomes.
 I am constantly travelling from one end of the mind to the other, creating an environment where home simply becomes the movement itself.